-The curriculum of the three-year business program combined with that of the First Year of Studies is approximately one-half business courses and one-half instruction in traditional liberal studies usually provided by the College of Arts and Letters and the College of Science.
+The curriculum of the business program is approximately one-half business courses and one-half instruction in traditional liberal studies usually provided by the College of Arts and Letters and the College of Science.

-Upon entering the Mendoza College of Business at the beginning of the sophomore year, the student registers for a program which introduces the basic tools of business and the functions of accounting, information systems, financial management, management, business statistics, marketing, business law, and ethics.
+Mendoza College of Business students are introduced to the basic tools of business and the functions of accounting, information systems, financial management, management, business statistics, marketing, business law, and ethics during their first two years.

-In the junior and senior years the student continues his or her studies using the analytical tools developed in the sophomore year.
+In the junior and senior years the student continues his or her studies using the analytical tools developed in the first two years.
 The student enters into a consideration of the operation of the business firm and the economic and legal climate of business.
 The examination of the economic climate in which business must operate is concerned with the fundamentals of money and banking, the role of the federal government in terms of its fiscal and monetary policies, and the concepts of national income accounting that afford a basis for measuring and forecasting economic change.
 A student gives emphasis to his or her major and may either add to minimum major requirements or elect other course areas for study.